pulumi/docs/content/docs/reference/pkg/gcp/compute/resourcepolicy.md

         <span class="property-indicator"></span>
         <span class="property-type"><a href="https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/builtin-types/built-in-types">string</a></span>
     </dt>
-    <dd>{{% md %}}The name of the resource, provided by the client when initially creating the resource.
-The resource name must be 1-63
+    <dd>{{% md %}}The name of the resource, provided by the client when initially creating
-characters long, and comply with RFC1035.
-Specifically, the name must be 1-63 characters long and match the regular expression '[a-z]([-a-z0-9]*[a-z0-9])'? which means the first character must be a lowercase letter, and all following characters must be a dash, lowercase letter, or digit, except the last character, which cannot be a dash.
+the resource.
+The resource name must be 1-63 characters long, and comply with RFC1035.
+Specifically, the name must be 1-63 characters long and match the regular expression `a-z`? which means the first character must be a lowercase letter, and all following characters must be a dash, lowercase letter, or digit, except the last character, which cannot be a dash.
 {{% /md %}}</dd>

     <dt class="property-optional"